szabgab/rust.code-maven.com/books/rust-parallel/src/rust/threads/thread-simple-with-fake-work.md

 # Simple thread (with fake work)

+This is a simple example of using threads in Rust, with a huge problem that we can easily miss in this example.
+Take a look at the code.

+{% embed include file="src/examples/threads/simple-while-main-is-working/src/main.rs" %}

 * We can easily start a new thread using the [spawn](https://doc.rust-lang.org/std/thread/fn.spawn.html) function of the [thread](https://doc.rust-lang.org/std/thread/) crate.
 * We even have two loops one in the main thread and one in the created thread to "do some work".
 It seems to work.
 * There is a slight problem though.
 Our main program might end before the thread can do the actual work and this example we don't even see that.

-{% embed include file="src/examples/threads/simple-while-main-is-working/src/main.rs" %}
 {% embed include file="src/examples/threads/simple-while-main-is-working/out.out" %}